 How Long Do I Have to Return Christmas Gifts?

-The excitement of the holiday season often comes with the inevitable question: What if I need to return a gift?
-Whether it’s a sweater that doesn’t fit or a duplicate kitchen gadget, understanding the return policies for Christmas gifts can help you avoid unnecessary stress.
-Here's what you need to know about how long you typically have to return those holiday items.
+The excitement of the holiday season often comes with one question lingering in the back of your mind: What if I need to return a gift?
+Whether itâs a sweater that doesnât fit or a duplicate kitchen gadget, understanding Christmas return policies can help you avoid unnecessary stress.
+Hereâs a complete guide to ensure your post-holiday exchanges are smooth and hassle-free.

 1. Extended Holiday Return Policies